-While running in the background monitor, the watchdog timer will not be serviced.
-However, knowing that the FRZ pin is asserted during background monitor operation makes it easy for you to freeze the watchdog timer during this time.
-Freezing the watchdog timer will be discussed later.
+The 6830x has a hardware input pin called FRZ which can be used to "freeze" selected on-chip peripherals.
+The default emulator configuration asserts the FRZ pin whenever the emulator is running in the monitor.
+In this state, the watchdog timer will not be serviced.
+However, knowing that the FRZ pin is asserted during monitor operation allows you to freeze the watchdog timer during this time.